openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalhydrogen.md

 Thermal Hydrogen assets in Macro represent hydrogen production technologies that use thermal processes, such as steam methane reforming (SMR) or other thermal conversion methods.
 These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `thermalhydrogen.json` or `thermalhydrogen.csv`.

 !!! note "CCS version"
-    Macro supports both the standard thermal hydrogen plant asset (described below) and a CCS version.
+    Macro supports both the standard thermal hydrogen plant asset and a CCS version.
 The only difference between the two is the addition of a CO₂ captured edge.

 ## [Asset Structure](@id thermalhydrogen_asset_structure)